esikm/Pillow/docs/handbook/image-file-formats.rst

 .. versionadded:: 1.1.3

-PIL provides a stub driver for BUFR files.
+PIL2 provides a stub driver for BUFR files.

-To add read or write support to your application, use :py:func:`PIL.BufrStubImagePlugin.register_handler`.
+To add read or write support to your application, use :py:func:`PIL2.BufrStubImagePlugin.register_handler`.

 FITS
 ^^^^

 .. versionadded:: 1.1.5

-PIL provides a stub driver for FITS files.
+PIL2 provides a stub driver for FITS files.

-To add read or write support to your application, use :py:func:`PIL.FitsStubImagePlugin.register_handler`.
+To add read or write support to your application, use :py:func:`PIL2.FitsStubImagePlugin.register_handler`.

 GRIB
 ^^^^

 .. versionadded:: 1.1.5

-PIL provides a stub driver for GRIB files.
+PIL2 provides a stub driver for GRIB files.

 The driver requires the file to start with a GRIB header.
-If you have files with embedded GRIB data, or files with multiple GRIB fields, your application has to seek to the header before passing the file handle to PIL.
+If you have files with embedded GRIB data, or files with multiple GRIB fields, your application has to seek to the header before passing the file handle to PIL2.

-To add read or write support to your application, use :py:func:`PIL.GribStubImagePlugin.register_handler`.
+To add read or write support to your application, use :py:func:`PIL2.GribStubImagePlugin.register_handler`.

 HDF5
 ^^^^

 .. versionadded:: 1.1.5

-PIL provides a stub driver for HDF5 files.
+PIL2 provides a stub driver for HDF5 files.

-To add read or write support to your application, use :py:func:`PIL.Hdf5StubImagePlugin.register_handler`.
+To add read or write support to your application, use :py:func:`PIL2.Hdf5StubImagePlugin.register_handler`.

 MPEG
 ^^^^

-PIL identifies MPEG files.
+PIL2 identifies MPEG files.

 WMF
 ^^^

-PIL can identify playable WMF files.
+PIL2 can identify playable WMF files.

-In PIL 1.1.4 and earlier, the WMF driver provides some limited rendering support, but not enough to be useful for any real application.
+In PIL2 1.1.4 and earlier, the WMF driver provides some limited rendering support, but not enough to be useful for any real application.

-In PIL 1.1.5 and later, the WMF driver is a stub driver.
-To add WMF read or write support to your application, use :py:func:`PIL.WmfImagePlugin.register_handler` to register a WMF handler.
+In PIL2 1.1.5 and later, the WMF driver is a stub driver.
+To add WMF read or write support to your application, use :py:func:`PIL2.WmfImagePlugin.register_handler` to register a WMF handler.

 ::

-    from PIL import Image
+    from PIL2 import Image
-    from PIL import WmfImagePlugin
+    from PIL2 import WmfImagePlugin

     class WmfHandler:
         def open(self, im):